 - 1 1/2 cups chopped fresh leeks or sweet onions

 - 6 tablespoons chicken broth vegetable broth, or water

 - 1 1/2 - 2 tablespoons fresh lemon juice or balsamic vinegar

 Optional Almond Garnish:

 - Add olive oil, butter, garlic, and leeks to a large saucepan or wok and cook over medium heat for about 5 minutes or until leeks are soft, transparent, and starting to brown.

 - Stir in green beans and broth/water.
 Cook for about 5-7 minutes until beans are tender.
 Add lemon juice/vinegar and season with salt and pepper to taste.
 Garnish with toasted almonds if desired.

-- Toast almonds by heating oil or butter in large skillet over medium low heat.
+- Toast almonds by heating oil or butter in a large skillet over medium-low heat.
 Add almonds and brown.
 Watch them carefully since the almonds can burn rather quickly, especially if you're not cooking them over a lower heat.
 Let almonds sit until cool.

 Kitchen Tips and Resources:

 - I think a rectangular platter is a great way to serve up these green beans and make them look extra special.
 Just use some tongs to line up the beans on the platter, then garnish with the toasted almonds and you’re all set!